ietf-wg-alto/draft-ietf-alto-unified-props-new/definition_old.md

 Entities in a given domain MAY form a hierarchy based on entity identifiers, and introducing hierarchy allows the introduction of inheritance.
-Each entity domain type MUST define its own hierarchy and inheritance rules when registered.
+Each entity domain MUST define its own hierarchy and inheritance rules when registered.
 The hierarchy and inheritance rule makes it possible for an entity to inherit a property value from another entity in the same domain.
 <!--If and only